Purpose of Policy

 You are encouraged to use the EAP whenever you feel the need for guidance in coping with life’s difficulties.
 If you have difficulty handling drugs or alcohol, the EAP can provide information on treatment.
 The EAP is a confidential service to be used when you need help.
 This program is accessed by calling 1-800-234-5465.

 Violence prevention team

 We have an Emergency Operations Team that, along with major emergency management, will be trained in handling violence issues.
 The team will also handle the consequences of any incidents of violence that we experience, providing assistance to employees and information to the media.
 The team will take the steps necessary to continue or resume business after a threat or incidence of violence.

-If you have suggestions for ways to improve the safety and security at work, please pass them along to the Human Resources Department, Bauer Center, room 105, extension 78888.
+If you have suggestions for ways to improve the safety and security at work, please pass them along to the Human Resources Department, 528 N. Mills, extension 18490.

 In the event of a major workplace incident that affects, or has the potential to affect, the mental health of our workforce, we will provide initial counseling and support services to you and your immediate family members.

 As the crisis passes and support systems are put into place for individuals affected by the incident, the College will make every effort to return to normal business operations.
 A reasonable effort will be made to notify staff, faculty, students, and others who need to know of the status of College operations whenever possible.
 In cases where direct contact is not possible or practical, an effort will be made to communicate through the news media and other available resources.